 Cookieless Targeting Provides Real-Time Metrics

 Since contextual advertising campaigns are served programmatically, you can review real-time metrics and optimize for maximum performance.
-With the right DSP, you can verify your ads served on relevant domains pre- and in-flight.
+With the right programmatic platform, you can verify your ads served on relevant domains pre- and in-flight.
 This gives you the ability to revise your selected topics and keywords in real-time to improve the performance of your campaigns.

 Optimizing your campaigns in real-time strengthens your live campaign’s performance which ultimately improves the outcome.
 And, being able to make in-flight changes means you’re able to make adjustments that will reduce any ad dollar waste.